General search techniques without common knowledge for imperfect-information games, and application to superhuman Fog of War chess: Further Details About Obscuro

-\subsubsection{Better alternate values and gift values}
+\subsection{Better alternate values and gift values}

-For alternate values in both {\em Resolve} and {\em Maxmargin}, in {\em Obscuro} we use $u(x, y|J)$ instead of the best-response value $u^*(x|J)$ which is more typically used in subgame solving as we described in the subgame solving section of the supplementary material~\cite{Brown17:Safe_with_WS}.
+For alternate values in both {\em Resolve} and {\em Maxmargin}, in {\em Obscuro} we use $u(x, y|J)$ instead of the best-response value $u^*(x|J)$ which is more typically used in subgame solving as we described in \cref{sec:subgame}~\cite{Brown17:Safe_with_WS}.
 Similarly, we use the counterfactual values $\cfv(x,y;J,a)$ and $\cfv(x,y;J)$ to define the gift instead of the counterfactual best responses $\cbv(x;J,a)$ and $\cbv(x;J)$, resulting in the gift estimate

 These changes are for stability reasons: especially late in the tree, the current strategy $x$ may be inaccurate, and the best-response value $u^*(x|J)$ may not be an accurate reflection of the quality of the blueprint strategy $x$, especially near the top of the tree.
 Of course, if $(x, y)$ is actually an equilibrium of the constructed subgame, then these values are the same.